-Suppose that you bought a new RWD (rear-wheel drive) sedan with a 260 hp (horsepower) petrol engine, an automatic gearbox, and running on normal tires.
-The car weighs 3,500 lbs and you want to know how fast can it go from 0 to 60 mph when you're driving it with one other passenger and a half tank of fuel in dry weather conditions.
+Suppose you bought a new RWD (rear-wheel drive) sedan with a 260 hp (horsepower) petrol engine, an automatic gearbox, and running on normal tires.
+The car weighs 3,500 lbs, and you want to know how fast it can go from 0 to 60 mph when you're driving it with one other passenger and a half tank of fuel in dry weather conditions.

 - Enter 260 hp in the field Engine power;